trampgeek/moodle-qtype_coderunner/Readme.md

 PHP user object.
 The fields/attributes of STUDENT are:

  * `STUDENT.username` The unique internal username of the current user.
- * `STUDENT.firstname` The first name of the cuRandomisrrent user.
+ * `STUDENT.firstname` The first name of the current user.
  * `STUDENT.lastname` The last name of the current user.
  * `STUDENT.email` The email address of the current user.